 Professor Freya Baetens, Professor of Public International Law, PluriCourts Centre, Faculty of Law, University of Oslo

 Professor Cecilia Marcela Bailliet, Professor of Law, University of Oslo

 Dr John Barker, Fellow of Lauterpacht Centre for International Law, University of Cambridge; Fellow of Hughes Hall

-Professor Catherine Barnard, Professor of EU Law and Labour Law, University of Cambridge; Co-director, Centre for European Legal Studies; Fellow of Trinity College
+Professor Catherine Barnard, Professor and Jean Monnet Chair of European Union Law, University of Cambridge; Co-director, Centre for European Legal Studies; Fellow of Trinity College